MilaNLProc/contextualized-topic-models/README.rst

 Contextual Topic Modeling
 -------------------------

-Here is how you can use the combined topic model.
+Here is how you can use the CombinedTM.
 The high level API is pretty easy to use:

 .. code-block:: python